onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 A cultural enlightenment

-We are all complicit in ignorance
+We are all complicit in ignorance we need to upgrade our capacity to learn
 We are failing at raising humans

 We must consciously raise the awareness and education of the so-called masses